HIGH BLOOD PRESSURE.

 A few words about the psychology of living with high blood pressure.
 Medical labels can cause distress.
 It’s well documented that people feel sicker after a diagnosis of “hypertension.”
 Try not to get worked-up about it.
 A person with high cholesterol would not think of themselves as “suffering from hypercholesterolaemia.”
 Likewise, don’t think of yourself as “suffering hypertension.”
 Even words like “target” may imply a battle between good and bad Blood Pressure.
 Perhaps doctors should talk about “goals” or “ideal blood pressure.”

-A criticism of the lower-is-best approach is that people can end up feeling more like patients than people.
+A criticism of the lower-is-best approach is that people can end up feeling more like a ‘patient with hypertension’

 Target BP varies from person to person and will depend not only on evidence and guidelines, but importantly your attitude towards risk and medication.
-It is therefore important to discuss your personal “target Blood pressure” with your GP to help guide you through these choices.
+It is therefore important to discuss your “personal Blood Pressure target” with your GP.

 What Medication is used to treat High Blood Pressure?